davidgrier/nufab/README.md

 and software objects exposed in an object-oriented API.
 This makes possible computer control of parts of the trapping pattern and interactive control of other parts.

+## Requirements

+*nufab* runs under IDL version 8.3 or better on linux or MacOS systems.
+Some elements of hardware control, particularly cameras, requires additional interface libraries, which are distributed separately.